Charles S. Trump

-Charles Samuel Trump IV (born October 3, 1960) is an American lawyer and Republican member of the West Virginia Senate.
-He represents the 15th district, which covers parts of the Eastern Panhandle of West Virginia.
+Charles Samuel Trump IV (born October 3, 1960) is an American lawyer serving as a justice of the Supreme Court of Appeals of West Virginia.
+He is a former Republican member of the West Virginia Senate.
+He represented the 15th district, which covers parts of the Eastern Panhandle of West Virginia.
+He was elected to the Supreme Court of Appeals for a 12 year term beginning on January 1, 2025 in the May 2024 non-partisan election.
+Trump is unrelated to Donald Trump, the current president of the United States.

 Biography

 Trump graduated with an A.B. in politics from Princeton University in 1982 after completing a 118-page long senior thesis titled "Realignment and Dealignment: Two Eras of Political Upheaval in West Virginia."
 He then received a J.D. from West Virginia University College of Law.
 Trump was elected recorder of Berkeley Springs, West Virginia in 1987.
 He served in the West Virginia House of Delegates from 1992 until 2006, serving as minority whip from 1994 until 1998 and minority leader from 1998 until 2006.
 Trump was a member of the Electoral College in 2000 for George W. Bush.
 He successfully ran for the Senate in 2014.
+He resigned from the Senate in December 2024 prior to taking office as a justice of the state supreme court.

 Personal life

 Trump and his wife, Susan, have three children: Charles, Rebecca, and Michael.